nerdraven/Large-Scale-Systems-Design-Explanation/README.md

 # Large-Scale-System-Design

-This repository contains designs about how to built scale systems in detail.
+This repository contains designs of how to built scale systems around structure and cloud base.
 In designing procedure;

 - What system requirements are